skoruba/Duende.IdentityServer.Admin/README.md

 - .NET 9 SDK
 - Node.js 18+ and npm (required for the React client)
-- SQL Server (default LocalDB), PostgreSQL or MySQL
+- SQL Server (default LocalDB) or PostgreSQL
 - Duende IdentityServer 7.4.5

 > **Note:** Using older .NET versions may cause 502.5 errors on IIS or application startup failures.